 Article 13 of AFSA’s International Rules provides for similar challenge and removal procedures.

 In terms of Article 12(1) of the UNCITRAL Model Law, a person who is approached to be an arbitrator must disclose any circumstances likely to give rise to justifiable doubts as to his or her impartiality or independence.
 The obligation to remain impartial and independent exists throughout the arbitrator’s tenure and the arbitrator is under an obligation to disclose any circumstances that may arise which may compromise his or her impartiality.

-Rule 17.1 of the AFSA International Arbitration Rules provides for the impartiality and independence of the arbitral tribunal and Rule 17.2 makes provision for an arbitrator to disclose immediately to the Secretariat any circumstances likely to give rise to justifiable doubt as to his or her independence or impartiality after appointment.
+Article 15.2(a) of AFSA’s International Rules provides that the arbitral tribunal must act fairly and impartially and Rule 6(4) makes provision for an arbitrator to disclose immediately to the Secretariat any circumstances likely to give rise to justifiable doubt as to his or her independence or impartiality after appointment.

 At common law, criminal matters, matters relating to an individual’s status, including matrimonial matters, and matters raising public policy concerns are excluded from arbitration.

 Section 7 of the International Arbitration Act, as read with Article 34(2)(b) of the UNCITRAL Model Law, deals with arbitrability and matters that are excluded from arbitration.

 Article 16 of the UNCITRAL Model Law empowers an arbitral tribunal to rule on its own jurisdiction, including any objections with respect to the existence or validity of the arbitration agreement.